google-marketing-solutions/sgtm-autodeployer/tutorial.md

 Locate the host records section of your domain’s configuration page and add create or update a **A** record with the following information:

--   Record name: Enter only the subdomain part from the custom domain you defined in previous steps.
+-   Record name: Enter the enter only the subdomain part from the custom domain you defined in previous steps.
 For example, enter “metrics” to map metrics.example.com.